 Country Profile: Marshall Islands

-The Marshall Islands is a nation in Oceania comprised of 29 atolls and five isolated islands in the North Pacific Ocean.
-The country has a population of approximately 82,011 (2024 est.), with most residents living in urban areas on the atolls of Majuro and Ebeye.
-The economy is characterized as an upper-middle-income economy, reliant on US aid, with a significant public sector and a growing offshore banking industry.
-The governance system is a mixed presidential-parliamentary democracy in free association with the United States.
+The Marshall Islands is an island nation located in the North Pacific Ocean, comprising 29 atolls and five isolated islands.
+With a population of approximately 82,011 people, the nation has a diverse society predominantly of Marshallese ethnicity.
+The economy is characterized as an upper middle-income Pacific island economy, heavily reliant on US aid, with significant contributions from the public sector, agriculture, and offshore banking.
+Governance operates under a mixed presidential-parliamentary system in free association with the United States.

 Geography